This post may contain affiliate links. Read my full disclosure policy.

-A simple delicious recipe for Borscht -a healthy, vegetarian beet and cabbage soup that can be made in an Instant Pot or on the stove top.
+A simple delicious Borscht Recipe -a healthy, vegetarian beet and cabbage soup that can be made in an Instant Pot or on the stovetop.
 Warming and nourishing, Borscht is full of flavor and nutrients!
 Vegan-adaptable and gluten-free.
+Video

 No winter lasts forever; no spring skips its turn. ―

 The color of this soup almost feels therapeutic during the winter months!
 Bright and vibrant and full of healthy fresh veggies, Borscht nourishes body and soul.
-This version is vegan, except for the dollop of sour cream (or yogurt ) on the top, but feel free to leave it off entirely or sub vegan yogurt.
+This version made by my friend Tonia is vegan, except for a dollop of sour cream (or yogurt ) on the top, but feel free to leave it off entirely or sub vegan yogurt.
 I find the little extra richness to be lovely.

 Earthy, tangy and subtly sweet from the beets, Borscht is elevated with a generous sprinkling of fresh dill.
 A whisper of Spring.